pymc-devs/pymc-examples/examples/howto/data_container.myst.md

 az.style.use("arviz-darkgrid")
 ```

-## The Data class
+## Data Containers

-The {class}`pymc.Data` container class wraps the pytensor shared variable class and lets the model be aware of its inputs and outputs.
-This allows one to change the value of an observed variable to predict or refit on new data.
-All variables of this class must be declared inside a model context and specify a name for them.
+The {class}`pymc.Data` container allows users to keep track of dimensions (like dates or cities) and coordinates (such as the actual date times or city names) of multi-dimensional data.
+It offers two wrappers for this: {class}`pymc.ConstantData` and {class}`MutableData`.
+Both allow you to specify the dimension names and coordinates of random variables, instead of specifying the shapes of those random variables as numbers.
+The difference is whether you intend to change this data after fitting the model, to perform out-of-sample prediciton, for example.

+In past versions of PyMC, the only data container was `pm.Data`.
+This container is still available for backwards compatability, but the current best practice is to use either `pm.MutableData` or `pm.ConstantData`, depending on your needs.
+This notebook will demonstrate how each of these containers are used, and when they are appropriate.

++++

+### Constant Data

+The `pm.ConstantData` is a way to add fixed data to a model.
+It provides a speed boost in exchange for the ability to change the data.
+If you don't plan on doing out-of-sample prediction, `pm.ConstantData` is for you.

-In the following example, this is demonstrated with fictional temperature observations.
+In the following example, the usage of `pm.ConstantData` is demonstrated with fictional temperature observations.

 ```{code-cell} ipython3
 df_data = pd.DataFrame(columns=["date"]).set_index("date")